NoirJ0e/NoirJ0e/README.md

 - 🎓 Pursuing **Master of Software Engineering** at University of Melbourne (Expected: Dec 2025)
 - 💼 Recently completed an internship at **Toll Logistics**, optimizing enterprise operations with Python automation
 - 🌱 Currently learning **Distributed Systems**, **Cloud Architecture**, and **Mobile Computing**
-- 🔭 Working on **RideShare** - A ride-matching platform built with Java and React
+- 🔭 Working on **ArtCert** - An online artworks trading platform with verification built-in
 - 📫 Reach me at: **zilin.xu@outlook.com.au**
 - 📍 Location: **Melbourne, Australia**